bfowle/talaria/docs/src/whitepapers/casg-architecture.md

 <!--
 ---
-title: "CASG Architecture: A Content-Addressed Approach to Biological Database Management"
+title: "SEQUOIA: Content-Addressed Storage for Evolutionary Biological Databases"
 author: "Andromeda Tech, LLC"
 date: "September 2025"
 ---
 -->

-# CASG Architecture: A Content-Addressed Approach to Biological Database Management
+# SEQUOIA: Content-Addressed Storage for Evolutionary Biological Databases

 ## Abstract

-The Content-Addressed Sequence Graph (CASG) represents a paradigm shift in biological database architecture, addressing fundamental inefficiencies in how genomic and proteomic data is stored, versioned, and distributed.
-By combining cryptographic content addressing with biology-aware data organization, CASG achieves order-of-magnitude improvements in storage efficiency, update bandwidth, and verification capabilities compared to traditional file-based approaches.
-This paper presents the architectural principles underlying CASG, including its novel bi-temporal versioning system that independently tracks data evolution and taxonomic knowledge changes, its Merkle DAG structure enabling logarithmic-time verification proofs, and its taxonomically-aware chunking strategy that leverages evolutionary relationships for optimal compression.
+SEQUOIA (Sequence Query Optimization with Indexed Architecture) represents a paradigm shift in biological database architecture, addressing fundamental inefficiencies in how genomic and proteomic data is stored, versioned, and distributed.
+By combining cryptographic content addressing with biology-aware data organization, SEQUOIA achieves order-of-magnitude improvements in storage efficiency, update bandwidth, and verification capabilities compared to traditional file-based approaches.
+This paper presents the architectural principles underlying SEQUOIA, including its novel bi-temporal versioning system that independently tracks data evolution and taxonomic knowledge changes, its Merkle DAG structure enabling logarithmic-time verification proofs, and its taxonomically-aware chunking strategy that leverages evolutionary relationships for optimal compression.
 Empirical evaluation on production databases including UniProt and NCBI nr demonstrates $20$-$100\times$ reduction in update bandwidth[^perf1], $10\times$ improvement in storage efficiency[^perf1], and constant-time update checking regardless of database size.
 These architectural innovations enable new workflows in computational biology while providing cryptographic guarantees essential for scientific reproducibility.

 ---